NVIDIA/NeMo-Guardrails/docs/user_guide/advanced/event-based-api.md

 }
 ```

 **Note**: You need to make sure that the guardrails logic can handle the custom event.
+You do this by updating your flows to deal with the new events where needed.
+Otherwise, the custom event will just be ignored.

 ## Typical Usage